endure

 1. to hold out against; sustain without impairment or yielding; undergo: to endure great financial pressures with equanimity.

-bear without resistance or with patience; tolerate: I cannot endure your insults any longer.
+2. to bear without resistance or with patience; tolerate: I cannot endure your insults any longer.

 3. to admit of; allow; bear: His poetry is such that it will not endure a superficial reading.